Brand Naming Architecture

 There may be some cases, such as joint-ventures, partnerships, or co-branding arrangements, where it is acceptable to create a logo or logotype other than described here.
 However, all exceptions must be approved by both the Law Department and Corporate Communications before the initial business alliance is negotiated.

-Minimum size – Minimum size is depicted at right.
+Minimum size – Minimum size is depicted above.
 Please note that the Dana Long Primary OEM Brand Product logo shown is representative of all Primary OEM Brand Product logos.

 Maximum size – no restrictions